 As part of a tradition of caring that spans more than 150 years, Catholic Health is taking healthcare into the 21st century with the Our Lady of Victory (OLV) senior neighborhood, a comprehensive, state-of-the-art living facility for senior citizens.

-Developed at the OLV Hospital campus, the OLV senior neighborhood offers a range of senior housing options, a nursing home, and the LIFE program for the elderly, complemented by on-campus shopping, a chapel, social activities, medical care, and other amenities in the hub of the neighborhood – Main Street.
+The OLV senior neighborhood offers a range of senior housing options, a nursing home, and the LIFE program for the elderly, complemented by on-campus shopping, a chapel, social activities, medical care, and other amenities in the hub of the neighborhood – Main Street.

 Main Street serves as a central hub for the campus, bringing together tenants from the Victory Ridge Apartments, residents from the Mercy Nursing Facility at OLV, and participants of LIFE – Living Independently For Elders, along with family members, staff and the local community.

 OLV Main Street Museum